A kid-approved way to avoid toxic air — and keep lungs + brains healthy.

 Instead of waiting for the government to solve the problem (which is taking ages!), kids are coming to the rescue themselves!

-Year 4 kids from a Stoke Newington school in London, where pollution levels exceed the legal limit, have become Clean Air Experts.
-They discovered that walking just one road back from a main road can mean up to 50% less toxic air exposure.
+By taking part in the Clean Air for Kids programme, kids are becoming Clean Air Experts.
+They have monitored pollution for themselves, and discovered that walking just one road back from a main road can mean up to 50% less toxic air exposure.

 It’s a seriously simple solution: